What is this?

 - Various PS3, PS4, and PSVita games: Mainly PlayStation Plus exclusive betas and public betas, but a few closed betas too (I cannot specify which).

-- HOP Fastpass (February 2017 – Current) – A new fare car for C-Tran, Portland Streetcar, and TriMet.
-Launching to the public in Summer.
+- HOP Fastpass (March 2017 – Current) – A new fare card for C-Tran, Portland Streetcar, and TriMet.
+It launched to the public on 5 July, 2017.
+Some coverage from local media can be found on the Resume page.

 Other projects that were done for non-personal reasons.
 May have been done individually or collaboratively.